Flatter Tokens are More Valuable for Speculative Draft Model Training: The proposed approach

 At first glance, target flatness-based selection might seem counterintuitive or risky: interpreting low target flatness as indicative of high target certainty (a strong label signal) could imply inadvertently excluding valuable tokens.
 In practice, however, such low target flatness tokens either (i) already closely align or will rapidly align with the target distribution, rendering subsequent updates negligible in terms of reducing $\Delta_{L_1}$ in later training, or (ii) remain confidently misaligned, thus providing minimal per-step gradient information and potentially contributing negatively when averaged across multiple tokens.
 Consequently, prioritizing tokens with higher target flatness focuses computational resources precisely where meaningful, acceptance-linked improvements can be realized.

 { \textbf{Comparison with other metrics.} We further compare target flatness with other commonly used distribution-dispersion metrics, such as target entropy.
-Under the same target-sorted protocol as in Figure~\ref{fig:target_sorted_view_three}, sorting tokens by entropy yields a similar two-region pattern: in the low-entropy region, the draft statistics and $\Delta_{L_1}$ change only slightly within one epoch, whereas in the high-entropy region the changes are more pronounced; detailed results are provided in Appendix~\ref{app:entropy_analysis}.
+The results show a similar trend, details are provided in Appendix~\ref{app:entropy_analysis}.

 More importantly, we find that flatness provides more effective filtering than entropy.
 We randomly sample $N \in \{10, 20, 30, 40, 50\}$ training examples.
 For each metric (entropy or flatness), we rank all tokens by that metric and take the bottom 35\% as low-score tokens.
-On the low-entropy and low-flatness tokens of each metric, we compute the average $|\Delta L_1|$ between consecutive training epochs, denoted as $\overline{\lvert \Delta L_1 \rvert}_{\text{low-entropy}}$ and $\overline{\lvert \Delta L_1 \rvert}_{\text{low-flatness}}$, for their remaining impact on SD in late training.
-We then report the gap between flatness and entropy as $g = \overline{\lvert \Delta L_1 \rvert}_{\text{low-entropy}} - \overline{\lvert \Delta L_1 \rvert}_{\text{low-flatness}}$.
+On the low-entropy and low-flatness tokens of each metric, we compute the average $|\Delta_{L_1}|$ between consecutive training epochs, denoted as $\overline{\lvert \Delta_{L_1} \rvert}_{\text{low-entropy}}$ and $\overline{\lvert \Delta_{L_1} \rvert}_{\text{low-flatness}}$, for their remaining impact on SD in late training.
+We then report the gap between flatness and entropy as $g = \overline{\lvert \Delta_{L_1} \rvert}_{\text{low-entropy}} - \overline{\lvert \Delta_{L_1} \rvert}_{\text{low-flatness}}$.

 As shown in Figure~\ref{fig:2d_delta_l1_entropy_vs_flatness}, we observe $g > 0$ consistently holds.
 Furthermore, the gap increases as $N$ grows.
-This indicates that, under the same retain ratio, flatness-based filtering removes more already-saturated tokens (with smaller $|\Delta L_1|$).
+This indicates that, under the same retain ratio, flatness-based filtering removes more already-saturated tokens (with smaller $|\Delta_{L_1}|$).
 It gives a quantitative explanation of why flatness is a better metric than entropy in our data selection experiments: flatness is more effective at filtering out low-quality tokens that offer minimal training value, leading to higher training efficiency. }